JustOmondi/Activity-Tracker/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # Customization
-Customization is fairly limited currently, one can however change the name, color and icon presenting each activity by changing the associated values in the `frontend/src/Config.jsx` file.
+Customization is quite limited currently (work in progress to enable color customization), one can however change the name, color assigned and icon presenting each activity by changing the associated values in the `frontend/src/Config.jsx` file.

 ### Example
 ---